carsten-riedel/CoreePower.Lib/README.md

 5. **Portable Git Installer packaging:** The Portable Git Installer is packaged as a 7z self-extractor, necessitating the use of 7zip for extraction.
 6. **Latest release downloads:** The solution provides for downloading the latest releases from GitHub via the GitHub API, ensuring up-to-date components are used.
 7. **Nuget.exe acquisition:** The solution ensures the latest version of nuget.exe is obtained for the system.
 8. **Imagemagick:** Imagemagick requires vc runtime 2015 even in the portable version.
+(Basic runtime is been copied, please take care of system updates, API set redirection will point to the latest version of your system)

 ## The Module is available via Powershellgallery
 https://www.powershellgallery.com/packages/CoreePower.Lib